 Bertie and Elizabeth made their way in the Glass Coach to Buckingham Palace following the wedding ceremony, where they appeared on the balcony with both sets of their parents.
 A wedding breakfast was held, where a 365kg cake took centre stage.
 Lady Elizabeth wore a gown made of ivory chiffon which was a high-fashion in the 1920s, designed by Mrs Handley Seymour.
 Intricate embroidery adorned the front of the gown, while an heirloom lace veil was secured on the bride’s head by a floral circlet.
 Prince Albert wore the uniform of the Royal Air Force, with the Orders of the Garter and the Thistle.

 The Duke and Duchess of York received hundreds of gifts upon their nuptials, including a diamond tiara for the bride from her father (now known as the Strathmore Rose Tiara and currently in Queen Elizabeth II’s possession).
 Other gifts included a seventeenth-century English clock and various items of silverware.

 The couple were happily married for twenty-nine years, and had unexpectedly become King and Queen in 1936 following the abdication of Edward VIII, Bertie’s brother.
 Prince Albert became George VI, and died in February 1952.
 He and Elizabeth had two daughters, the current Queen Elizabeth II and Princess Margaret.
 Queen Elizabeth, the Queen Mother outlived her husband by fifty years.

 Filed under British Royals, Historical Royals

-Tagged George VI, Queen Elizabeth the Queen Mother, Wedding.
+Tagged George VI of the United Kingdom, Queen Elizabeth the Queen Mother, Wedding.